 - Make sure you have observed the recommendations in the style guide.

 - Open a JIRA ticket describing the patch and attach your patch to the JIRA.
 Include in the JIRA information about the issue and the approach you took in fixing it (if this isn't obvious).
+Also, mark the jira as "Patch Available" by clicking on the "Submit Patch" button (this is done automatically if you use the code review tool below).
 Creating the JIRA will automatically send an email to the developer email list alerting us of the new issue.

 Finding A Project To Work OnThe easiest way to get started working with the code base is to pick up a really easy JIRA and work on that.
 This will help you get familiar with the code base, build system, review process, etc. We flag these kind of starter bugs here.